SojeongKim00/MONSTOR-plus/README.md

 ```

 ## Training
-In training, we train the model using two of the three networks for inductive setting. "--target" means the masking networks.
+In training, we train the model using two of the three networks for inductive setting, resulting in three scenarios:
+• E+W: Training using Extended and WannaCry; and test using Celebrity,
+• E+C: Training using Extended and Celebrity; and test using WannaCry,
+• W+C: Training using WannaCry and Celebrity; and test using Extended.
+"--target" means the masking networks.
 For example, if the target is 'Extended', train the model with the rest of the two networks('Celebrity' and 'WannaCry').

 ```
 python train.py --target=[Extended|Celebrity|WannaCry] --input-dim=4 --hidden-dim=32 --gpu=0 --layer-num=3 --epochs=100
 ```